Browse by Topic

 How to Install Equalizer Slides for Pedestal Tables

 Table Slides support the leaves and hold the tabletop together when it is extended, and equalizer slides are made with extra support for pedestal tables.
 They develop a camber as they are opened to compensate for sagging at the ends of the table.
 Balanced installation is important.
-If slides are crooked, the table will not open properly.
-If they are too close to the pedestal, they can’t provide adequate support for the leaves.
+If slides are not mounted parallel to each other, the table will not open properly.
+If they are too close to the center of the table, they can’t provide adequate support for the leaves.

 Things you will need